BabaYagaMusic.com » Encyclopedic Dictionary » Starving Artist Cafe »

 Shipping Chex Mix

-1. After Halloween, I check my inventory of USPS flat-rate boxes and order more if necessary.
+1. After Halloween, I check my inventory of boxes and order more if necessary.

-2. In early November, I purchase the ingredients I will need.
+2. In early November, I start to purchase the ingredients I will need.
+Sales on high-quality butter will make you happy.
 Double check your supplies of Worchestershire and Tabasco sauce!

-3. Pick a weekend in late November to do your cookings.
+3. Pick a weekend in late November to do your baking.

 4. When cooking time comes, carefully open all Chex cereal and cracker boxes and save both the internal waxed bags and the boxes.